Hrishik-Koley/hrishik-koley.github.io/content/musings/UDGRP.md

 **Day 1: Brief introduction to Group Theory and Generating Functions**

-This was the very first session of the Enumerative Combinatorics UDGRP.
+This was the very first session of the Combinatorics UDGRP.
 We used the time to get introduced to each other as well as everyone's motivation.

 - **Scribbles:** Available [here](/pdfs/ECUD1.pdf)
 - **Topics Covered:**